 Under the Franchise Rule enforced by the FTC, you must receive the document at least 14 days before you are asked to sign any contract or pay any money to the franchisor or an affiliate of the franchisor.
 You have the right to ask for — and get — a copy of the FDD once the franchisor has received your application and agreed to consider it.

-But before I tell you why you don’t have to buy a Franchise Disclosure Document, I’d wager that you’d like to know what’s in it.
+But before I tell you why you don’t have to buy a FDD, I’d wager that you’d like to know what’s in it.